Avaiga/taipy-getting-started/steps/explain_md/step_3_core_config.md

 - *day* is the beginning of the predictions.
 The default value is the 26th of July.
 It means my training data will end before the 26th of July, and my predictions will begin on this day.

 - *n_predictions* is the number of predictions you want to make while predicting.
 The default value is 40.
-Each algorithm creates its own *prediction* data node hence `scope=Scope.PIPELINE`.

 - *max_capacity* is the maximum value that can take a prediction; it is the ceiling of the projections.
 The default value is 200.